 For purposes of Colorado's laws relating to restitution, Colo.
 Rev. Stat.
-Ann. § 18-1.3-602(4)(e) (Definitions) states, "Notwithstanding any other provision of this section, 'victim' includes a person less than eighteen years of age who has been trafficked by an offender, as described in section 18-3-502 [Trafficking in children], or coerced into involuntary servitude, as described in section 18-3-503 [Coercion of involuntary servitude]."
+Ann. § 18-1.3-602(4)(e) (Definitions) states, "Notwithstanding any other provision of this section, 'victim' includes a person less than eighteen years of age who has been trafficked by an offender, as described in section 18-3-504 [Human trafficking for sexual servitude], or coerced into involuntary servitude, as described in section 18-3-503 [Coercion of involuntary servitude]."